Yash-K1/AI-Lipsync/README.md

 ### - Cloning the Repository :

 Next, the Wav2Lip repository is cloned from the provided GitHub URL.
-This repository contains the implementation of the wav2lip model, which is the backbone of our lip-syncing solution.
+This repository contains the implementation of the wav2lip model, which is the backbone of our lip-syncing application.
+We also install the required python packages to run the model.

 ### - Mounting Google Drive :

 I mounted Google Drive to access the required video and audio files for lip-syncing.
 This step allowed me to seamlessly access the files needed for the project.

-### - Downloading Pre-trained Models :

-I downloaded a pre-trained model for face detection from a provided link.
-This model plays a crucial role in accurately detecting and tracking faces in the video.

 ### - Performing Lip-Syncing :